Microeconomics: Cost-of-production theory of value

 The cost-of-production theory of value states that the price of an object or condition is determined by the sum of the cost of the resources that went into making it.
 The cost can comprise any of the factors of production (including labor, capital, or land) and taxation.
 Technology can be viewed either as a form of fixed capital (e.g. an industrial plant) or circulating capital (e.g. intermediate goods).

 In the mathematical model for the cost of production, the short-run total cost is equal to fixed cost plus total variable cost.
-The fixed cost refers to the cost that is incurred regardless of how much the firm produces.
+The fixed cost is the cost incurred regardless of how much the firm produces.
 The variable cost is a function of the quantity of an object being produced.
 The cost function can be used to characterize production through the duality theory in economics, developed mainly by Ronald Shephard (1953, 1970) and other scholars (Sickles & Zelenyuk, 2019, ch.
 2).